madaraDance/AivenInterviewAssignment/README.md

      - **Assertions:** Ensure no incorrect matches for edge cases.
      - **Expected Outcome:** No wrong matches should occur for minimal similarity cases.

+   - **completeTriggerHandlerTest**
+     - **Purpose:** Validate that Leads are correctly matched to Accounts using exact name, domain, and partial name matching.
+     - **Setup:** Create accounts and leads to be match with eachother.
+     - **Assertions:** Ensure evertyrhing was match and that no incorrect matches were asigned.
+     - **Expected Outcome:** Leads are accurately matched to their corresponding Accounts without errors.

 #### 2.DomainExtractorTest

    - **DomainExtractorFromAccountWebSiteTest**